Updated May 2022 by Brianna Goebel

 Spring Wildflower Pilgrimage

 The Spring Wildflower Pilgrimage is an annual event with a 70-plus-year history.
 Wildflower lovers enjoy professionally guided walks and exhibits that showcase the best of the region’s wildflowers and other natural resources.
-Through events and speakers, guests can learn about flora and fauna that is indigenous to the region, including salamanders, snakes, ferns, trees, bats, bears, insects and, yes, wildflowers, and then get out see them in their natural habitat via guided hikes.
-Bookmark this page, and check back often to see when registration opens up.
+Through events and speakers, guests can learn about flora and fauna indigenous to the region — including salamanders, snakes, ferns, trees, bats, bears, insects (and, yes, wildflowers) – then get out to see them in their natural habitat via guided hikes.
+While this year’s event has passed, you can bookmark this page and check back often to see when registration opens for next year’s pilgrimage.
 You have to sign up early as this is a wildly popular annual event.

 Synchronized Lightning Bugs